Padma Fitness & Yoga

 The LIFTMOR Trial and Onero™ Bone Clinics

-Onero™ is an evidence–based exercise program supervised by Professor Belinda Beck, one of the authors of the LIFTMOR study, conducted at Griffith University, and published in the Journal of Bone Mineral Research (3).
+Onero™ is an evidence–based exercise program supervised by Professor Belinda Beck, one of the authors of the LIFTMOR study, conducted at Griffith University, and published in the Journal of Bone Mineral Research (5).
 The LIFTMOR trial proved that high intensity strength training is highly effective at increasing bone mass, improving posture and decreasing falls.
 Like the LIFTMOR findings, ongoing data collection at The Bone Clinic sites indicates that Onero™ increases bone mass, improves posture and decreases falls in clinic patients.
 Results show that 86% of patients increased bone mass at the lumbar spine and 69% of patients increased bone mass at the hip.
 However, it's important to note that participants are ALWAYS supervised and slowly work up to performing the exercises in proper form with heavier weights, with the ultimate goal of lifting 80-85% of their 1-rep max.
-If these exercises (or any exercise or movement!) is done in bad form, the risks of injury and bone fracture greatly increase, so in-person supervision is critical.
-To learn more and find an accredited Onero™ practitioner, go to Onero Academy.
+If these exercises (or any exercise or movement!) are done in bad form, the risks of injury and bone fracture greatly increase, so in-person supervision is critical.
+To learn more and find an accredited Onero™ practitioner, go to

 Strength, mobility, proper posture and movement are critical for bone heath but, if you have bone or spinal issues, always consult with a qualified doctor or physical therapist to find the most appropriate exercise prescription for you.